- Home

 Medical Care at No Cost to You

-The insurance carrier must pay for reasonable and necessary medical care related to your injury.
-Covered treatment may include emergency visits, diagnostics, surgery, therapy, and follow-up appointments with approved physicians.
+The insurance carrier must cover reasonable and necessary treatment related to your injury, including emergency care, testing, surgery, therapy, and follow-up visits with approved doctors.

 Benefits for Surviving Family Members